 What is the fit like?
 Is it fitted or more flowy?

 What color is it?
 Does the color complement you especially well?

 What parts of your body does it accentuate?

 What image does this piece project?
 Professional?
 Casual?
 Edgy?

 Be careful not to fall into a rut.

-Now that you’ve taken an inventory of what styles of clothing you naturally gravitate towards, it’s important to avoid buying too many of the same thing for your closet.
+Now that you’ve taken an inventory of what styles of clothing you naturally gravitate towards, it’s important to avoid buying too many of the same things for your closet.
 Sure, maybe you love the look of black denim, but you don’t necessarily need three pairs of black skinny jeans.
 Use your favorite styles as a starting point, and then look for pieces that complement these styles.